danielhowlett/iso---luxury-real-estate-website---iso---luxury-real-estate-website/replit.md

 **Technical Implementations & Feature Specifications:**
 - **Core Sections:** Hero, Why Choose Us (AboutUsSection), Services (LodgingSection), Statistics (StatisticsSection), Testimonials, Recent Work (VideoSection), Contact (SubscriptionSection), and Footer.
 - **Services:** Features distinct cards for Roofing, Siding, Framing, and Renovation, each with a call to action.
-- **Contact Form:** Integrated contact form that utilizes a `mailto:` protocol to open the user's email client with pre-filled subject and message upon submission.
+- **Contact Form:** Integrated contact form that submits to Google Apps Script endpoint, capturing visitor information and sending it to a Google Sheet for lead management.
 - **Statistics:** Displays key company metrics like years in service, projects completed, and special offers for military/police/firefighters.
 - **Image Management:** All static assets, including images, are stored in the `/static` folder.